limited-effort/snfoil-searcher/README.md

 #### Casting Booleans

-To help with cating boolean params - especially those coming from http params - we've added explicit boolean casting for params.
+To help with casting boolean params - especially those coming from http params - we've added explicit boolean casting for params.
 There are parsed and cast in place before any filter.
 Just pass in an array of the params you would like to have cast.

 ```ruby